Black Drum Fishing in Sarasota: Best Time, Where & How

 How to Catch Black Drum in Sarasota

-- Present half a blue crab or a large shrimp directly on the bottom
+- Half a blue crab or a whole large shrimp on the bottom

 Where to Find Black Drum